 Switching to a plant-based diet can lead to a significant performance advantage, which seemed impossible till now.
 Some of the critical advantages of a diet centered around plants are increased blood flow, efficient muscle building, better immunity, and speedy recovery from injuries.
 The benefits of a vegan diet are not limited to athletes but anyone who wants to perform better in any aspect of their life.

-A vegan diet has multiple health benefits for athletes; that is why many sportspersons have embraced the plant-based diet.
+A vegan diet has multiple health benefits for athletes, so many sportspersons have embraced the plant-based diet.
 Several Dubai-based athletes have also shifted to a vegan diet and can't stop talking about its amazing benefits.
 As published by The National News, Dubai's Kevin Bradford is an athlete who embraced veganism for his triathlon training regime.
 According to Bradford, the diet has enhanced his performance and also improved his health.

-Venus Williams, Lewis Hamilton, James Wilks (the game changer fame), and Dubai-based Walter Penaloza, all have one thing in common—they all are VEGAN.
+Venus Williams, Lewis Hamilton, James Wilks (the game changer fame), and Dubai-based Walter Penaloza all have one thing in common—they all are VEGAN.
 These meat-free athletes are proving the performance-boosting power of a vegan diet every day.
 Here are 7 benefits of a plant-based diet.

-Once you exclude processed foods like cookies and potato chips, unprocessed plant-based food makes you feel fuller fast.
+Once you exclude processed foods like cookies and potato chips, unprocessed plant-based food makes you feel fuller.
 Athletes who have switched from a standard animal-based diet to an unprocessed vegan diet could drop 10 pounds of fat in a few months.

 Nitrates are essential for athletes as they increase nitric oxide levels and endurance performance.
 Increased nitrate consumption can also help control blood sugar, benefit cardiovascular health, and maintenance of muscles.
 Foods like Swiss chard, spinach, Bok choy, beets, cabbage, carrots, and broccoli are the riches source of nitrates.
 Unlike the cancer-causing nitrates found in meats, plant-based nitrates encourage our arteries to expand.
 It also allows the muscle to contract efficiently and use energy sparingly.
 Many athletes have confirmed they can accomplish more work with the same amount of effort after the change in their diet.

 All athletes need to do things differently from what their competitors are doing—getting every advantage they can.
-Whether you are a competitive athlete or fitness enthusiast, you can benefit a lot from an unrefined plant-based diet.
+Whether a competitive athlete or fitness enthusiast, you can benefit greatly from an unrefined plant-based diet.
 The science of food is becoming much clearer with each passing day.
-It's now becoming evident the vegan diet can have a dramatic effect on health.
-Moreover, when they are so many wholesome vegan options, athletes do not have to worry about any nutritional deficiency.
+It's now becoming evident that the vegan diet can dramatically affect health.
+Moreover, when there are so many wholesome vegan options, athletes do not have to worry about nutritional deficiencies.